emptymalei/awesome-research/README.md

 * [Open Science Framework](https://osf.io/): A open science tool with a lot of integrations.

 ### Bibliography
-* [JabRef](https://www.jabref.org/): An open source bibliography reference manage for the BibTeX format.
+* [JabRef](https://www.jabref.org/): An open source bibliography reference manager for the BibTeX format.

 ### Tips for Researchers